 A majority of those gains, about 60%, will be achieved by solar power.
 Costs of both utility-scale and distributed solar PV generation are expected to decline as much as 35% by 2024.
 That will help make costs of utility-scale solar plants equal to or cheaper than new fossil fuel plants in some countries.

 Distributed solar, those panels that are placed on homes, offices and factories is set to boom as costs come down.
 Much of the expansion will be at commercial and industrial sites.
 Still, about a quarter of the growth will be residential, with about 100 million solar rooftop systems on homes by 2024.

 Renewables are also making gains in providing heat to buildings.
 Heating and cooling demand from buildings and industry account for roughly half of global energy consumption and is responsible for 40% of global carbon dioxide emissions.

 Heat from renewable energy is set to increase by 22% by 2024, according to the IEA, with China, the EU, India and US contributing most of that growth.
 Even so, renewables will only support 12% of global heat consumption by 2024 compared with 10% now.

-In India, even as renewable heat consumption is set to increase, its overall share of heat generation will be flat as fossil fuels are deployed to meet growing demand.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In India, even as renewable heat consumption is set to increase, its overall share of heat generation will be flat as fossil fuels are deployed to meet growing demand.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.